upbound/docs/content/providers/_index.md

 aliases:
     - upbound-marketplace/providers
 ---
-Upbound creates, maintains and supports a set of Crossplane providers called **official providers**.
+Upbound creates, maintains and supports a set of Crossplane providers called **Official Providers**.

 The Upbound official providers are open source under the Apache 2.0 license.
-Upbound recommends the official providers for all deployments.
+Upbound recommends the Official Providers for all deployments.

 Find official providers in the [Upbound Marketplace](https://marketplace.upbound.io/providers?tier=official).
 All official providers have an `Official` tag.